 And that is why we’re here – our team is made up of survival enthusiasts who know a lot about these handy blades, so we’ve decided to test out the models that are currently the most popular on the market and see which one of them is the best.
 Read on and find out!

 If you’re a knife enthusiast, then you probably know all about Gerber.
-If you’re not, this is a company which has been manufacturing knives for the US military ever since 1968, well-known for their quality survival blades.
+If you’re not, this is a company which has been manufacturing high end survival knives for the US military ever since 1968, well-known for their high quality survival blades.
 Let’s see what their newest knife, the StrongArm, has to offer!

 During our testing period, the fixed blade performed very well – it sliced and sawed the corrugated cardboard without any issues, and the same could be said about the pull and plunge cuts.
 Along with the StrongArm knife, you’re also getting the multi-mount sheath, which is a bit complicated for our taste but comes with a very useful instruction manual.
 The sheath consists of five components, allowing the user to mount it in a variety of different ways – it can be, for example, mounted vertically on the backpack or horizontally on your belt.